boozallen/ads-final/README.md

     We were also able to tap into a set of domain experts across the firm each of whom had multiple years of experience in FDA.

-## Understanding:

-### RFQ

-We understand 18f’s goal to select a candidate to the Agile BPA to deliver digital services and agile methodologies based on their ability to provide appropriate resources demonstrated through a sample prototype.
-We believe our prototype is an exceptional demonstration of our ability to provide these resources to the Agile BPA.

 ### Digital Services Playbook and 18F Key Principals

-The US Digital Services playbook provides an invaluable set of guidelines for the delivery of digital programs.
-The USDS playbook includes a set of checklists and questions we believe are intended to be answered during the execution of any digital program.
-Our responses to the checklist are contained in the artifact linked below:
+The US Digital Services playbook provides an invaluable set of guidelines that includes a set of checklists and questions we believe should be answered during the execution of any digital program.

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/documentation/U.S.-Digital-Services-Playbook-Evidence.md

-The 18F five key principles are covered by following Digital Services Playbook.
-Our process applied by our Agile team demonstrated each of these principles.

 ###Technical Approach Pool Three